AndriiPovsten/reana-demo-agc-cms-ttbar-coffea/README.md

 ### 5. Output results

-The output is created under the name of ``histograms.root`` which can be further evaluated with variety of AGC tools.
-Here we are providing the simple figures of collected results:
+The output is created under the name `histograms.root`, which can be further analyzed using various AGC tools.
+Below are simple figures of the collected results:
 ![Figure1](plots/4j1b_values.png)
 ![Figure2](plots/4j2b_values.png)